MrLukeKR/Holdem-Hotshots/README.md

 # Mixed Reality Poker

 A mobile Texas Hold'em game that removes the need to carry around a pack of cards!
 Just use your smart device to connect to the table and play - with friends, family or train by yourself.
+## Warnings
+* When loading Xamarin with this project, it is important **NOT** to update any packages to do with UrhoSharp or Xamarin when prompted.
+This is because _some_ projects benefit from these updates, however since ours is multi-platform, it can actually break cross-compiling setups e.g. Android, as there are then compatibility issues between the iOS SDK, Android SDK and Xamarin verions - at this point, they are stable.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.